jinginfo/Oauth/README.md

-Allow anonymous user upload all file types into Dropbox
+Allow anonymous user to upload all file types into Dropbox

 Use Oauth to give permission to put files directly to Dropbox sand box